Cosmochrony/white-paper/README.md

   matter-like excitations
 - stability is characterized by **spectral and topological invariants** rather than fundamental couplings
-- mass emerges as resistance to relaxation ordering
+- mass emerges from the energetic cost of maintaining non-contractible spectral and topological configurations against global relaxation
-- electric charge is interpreted as a **chiral–torsional invariant** of bounded relaxation fluxes
+- electric charge is identified as a **$\pi_1$ winding invariant** of the $U(1)$ projection fiber
+- the absence of magnetic monopoles follows from the admissibility-induced triviality of $\pi_2$ on the canonical admissible base
-- gravitation arises from sustained inhibition of relaxation and is recovered as an effective geometric description
+- gravitation arises from sustained inhibition of relaxation, recovering general-relativistic behaviour in appropriate regimes.

 Spacetime curvature, time dilation, and gravitational dynamics emerge as continuum and thermodynamic limits of relational structure.